KinyaLink/mobile-app-frontend/README.md

-# mobile-app
+# mobile-app-frontend
-Mobile app having frontend of our KinyaLink hackathon project
+Frontend of our mobile app i.e KinyaLink app to be developed for 2025 RCA Hackathon Project Competition